gpslab/sitemap/README.md

 ];
 ```

-You can simplify the creation of URLs with translations of the same page within the same domain.
+You can simplify the creation of URLs for localized versions of the same page within the same domain.

 ```php
 $urls = Url::createLanguageUrls(